Joel-Luo/TensorFlow-TrainigExamples/README.md

  3. Use normalize methodology to scale(transform) data in range(-1, 1).

+ 4. Use MSE as loss function to do training

- 4. Use the model trained during step 2 to predict 20 pair of data.
+ 5. Use the model trained during step 2 to predict 20 pair of data.

- 5. Use RMSE to verify the prediction results.
+ 6. Use RMSE to verify the prediction results.

 **-- Lab 03 --**